Kggupta/BigBrother-Demo/README.md

 ## Note

 Please note that this project is closed source.
-To view the code, contact me directly by email.
+To view the full code, contact me directly by email.

 ## Key Features